-Parents/guardians may choose for their child to attend another school within the Fayette County School System if the request meets certain criteria (curriculum difference, family relocation, medical, emotional, social or family adjustment) and the school has classroom space available.
-The reassignment request window deadline for the coming year (SY2024-2025) is tentative February 29, 2024.
+Parents/guardians may choose for their child to attend another school within the Fayette County School System if the request meets certain criteria (curriculum difference, family relocation, medical, emotional, social, or family adjustment) and the school has classroom space available.
+The reassignment request window deadline for the coming year (SY 2025-26) is tentative February 28, 2025.
 Check the www.fcboe.org website Announcements for exact dates and on-line request forms.
 Additionally, transfers under Georgia Public School Choice Laws allow all students to transfer to non-overcrowded schools.
-This transfer window tentatively opens June 3, 2024 and is open for two (2) weeks.
-Your child may be eligible for a Georgia Special Needs Scholarship/Intra-school Transfer Option to attend a private school or another public school if your child has an Individualized Education Plan (IEP).
-More information about this program can be found at www.fcboe.org website: Programs, Exceptional Children's Services, SB10 Georgia Special Needs School Choice/Scholarships.
-On-line applications for School Choice and Georgia Special Needs Scholarship (GSNS) Program will be available on the www.fcboe.org website and at the Operations Department School Safety, Discipline and Athletics office located at the Fayette Intermediate Building, 440 Hood Avenue, Fayetteville, GA 30214.
+This transfer window tentatively opens June 2, 2025 and is open for two (2) weeks.
+Additional information regarding student transfers can be obtained by contacting the Operations Department School Safety, Discipline and Athletics office located at the Fayette Intermediate Building, 440 Hood Avenue, Fayetteville, GA 30214.
 Phone: 770-460-3535, Ext 1133.